jeevanpillay0000/repuify/README.md

 ```

 `ts-node index.ts` can be replaced with command to run your code, this example is only for Node.js environment.
 For more detailed info, please refer to [debug](https://www.npmjs.com/package/debug).

-## License

-This project is licensed under the MIT license, Copyright (c) 2017 VeChain Foundation.
-For more information see [LICENSE.md](LICENSE.md).